 In the event that a player dies during the fight, they can be revived by other players, or they can choose to revive at the checkpoint, which is located near the boss.
 However, it is important to note that reviving at the checkpoint will result in gear damage each time.

-Ashava presents a challenging fight with five different mechanics that players will need to be aware of.
-Mobility skills and dodging will be essential, as players must be quick to evade her hard-hitting attacks.
+Ashava presents a challenging fight with five different mechanics that you will need to be aware of.
+Mobility skills and dodging will be essential, as you must be quick to evade her hard-hitting attacks.
 Fortunately, most of her attacks are based on a specific set of animations, making it easier to anticipate and dodge accordingly.

 It is also important to note that all attacks from Ashava will inflict Poison damage, so increasing your Poison resistance before the fight can be a good idea.